DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 - low volume

 *GitHub*
-- **GitHub Discussions** used for working group feedback, suggestions, and polls
+- **GitHub Discussions** used for working group feedback, suggestions, meeting agendas / minutes, and polls
 - **GitHub Issues** used to track working group tasks
 - **GitHub Projects** used to track multiple tasks into an outcome-driven kanban aligned with working group strategic goals
 - **GitHub Pull Requests** provide opportunity for feedback from participants on any working group operating document changes